tc39/how-we-work/management.md

 ### Who is involved

-Brian Terlson: "editor-in-chief"

-Bradley Farias: Editor group member

-Jordan Harband: Editor group member
+Editor group for ES2019: Brian Terlson, Jordan Harband, Bradley Farias

+Co-editors for ES2020: Jordan Harband, Kevin Smith

 ### What the group does